 Bachelor of Science in Criminal Justice

-The Bachelor of Science in Criminal Justice degree offers an ideal way to finish your bachelor's degree online.
-It is designed to prepare you for a career in the criminal justice system or for further education through a graduate program.
-In this program, you will be actively engaged in the learning process as you gain theoretical knowledge and applied skills.
+The Bachelor of Science in Criminal Justice at the University of Louisville, offered 100% online, is designed to prepare you for a career in the criminal justice system or for further education through a graduate program.
+You will be actively engaged in the learning process as you gain theoretical knowledge and applied skills.

-The criminal justice degree online offers core competencies that are extended across the curriculum and emphasized to a different degree in each course including a working knowledge of the entire criminal justice process (adult and juvenile) and the issues surrounding each portion of the process, the ability to make linkage between theory and policy development in the criminal justice system and the ability to understand, identify, and apply legal issues relative to the criminal justice system and justice administration.
+Our online criminal justice degree offers core competencies that are emphasized to a different degree in each course.
+Our students gain a working knowledge of the entire criminal justice process (adult and juvenile) and the issues surrounding each portion of the process.
+Our graduates master the ability to make connections between theory and policy development in the criminal justice system, as well as the ability to understand, identify and apply legal issues relevant to the criminal justice system and justice administration.

 Nationally, almost two million individuals are employed in the criminal justice system.
 These jobs include police officers, special agents, criminal investigators, corrections officers, probation and parole officers, correctional treatment specialists, criminal records managers, court referral officers, court managers, security specialists, crime prevention officers, victim advocates, juvenile service workers, and criminal justice planners.

 Careers in criminal justice are rewarding, providing practitioners with ever changing challenges.
 We work closely with our University Career Development Center and hold an annual Criminal Justice Career Fair